 Statutory Money Purchase Illustrations have to be produced for AVCs.
-The 2014 Scheme makes it clear that, for AVC arrangements entered into after 31 March 2014, if the member has not provided an acceptable date to be used for the SMPI benefit projection, the projection should be to NPA or, if the member has already passed their NPA, to age 75.
+The 2015 Scheme makes it clear that if the member has not provided an acceptable date to be used for the SMPI benefit projection, the projection should be to NPA or, if the member has already passed their NPA, to age 75.